singhkaran202/spiroc/README.md

 To automatically deploy changes to the website when you push to the main branch, you can use a GitHub Actions workflow.
 A sample workflow is included in the repository at .github/workflows/deploy.yml.
 To use the workflow, you will need to create a personal access token with the repo scope and add it as a secret to the repository.
 You will also need to update the deploy-to-gh-pages step with your GitHub username and repository name.

-## License
-This website is released under the MIT License.
-See LICENSE for more information.